axiomhq/axiom-lambda-extension/README.md

 ```

 ## Troubleshooting

-Double check that the API token has permission to ingest into the dataset.
-If that wasn't the issue, please check the function logs on the AWS console, the extension will log any errors with setup or ingest.
+Double check that the API token has permission to ingest data into the dataset.
+If that is not the issue, please check the function logs on the AWS console, the extension will log any errors with setup or ingest.

 ## License